Dental Implants Are Saving Smiles

 - the abutment (allows the crown – your replacement tooth – to sit on the implant)

 - a crown (your replacement tooth, made of porcelain and matched to your natural teeth)

 After about 3 months with routine checkups and x-rays, the new bone growth should look healthy and ready for your dental implant.
-Dr. Barnett will place your implant and you will be given another healing period of 3 to 4 months with routine check-ups and x-rays.
-When Dr. Barnett sees that you have healed and are ready, we will schedule your crown to be created, seated and complete!
+Dr. Barnett will place your implant and give you another healing period of 3 to 4 months with routine check-ups and x-rays.
+When Dr. Barnett sees that you have healed and are ready, we will schedule your crown to be created, seated, and completed!
 Dental implants are the ideal option for missing teeth in terms of function, continuing health and their natural look.